keepthinker/study-notes/存储/elastic-search.md

 An Elasticsearch index is really just a logical grouping of one or more physical shards, where each shard is actually a self-contained index.
 By distributing the documents in an index across multiple shards, and distributing those shards across multiple nodes, Elasticsearch can ensure redundancy, which both protects against hardware failures and increases query capacity as nodes are added to a cluster.
 As the cluster grows (or shrinks), Elasticsearch automatically migrates shards to rebalance the cluster.

-There are two types of shards: primaries and replicas.
+There are two types of shards: **primaries** and **replicas**.
 Each document in an index belongs to one primary shard.
-A replica shard is a copy of a primary shard.
-Replicas provide redundant copies of your data to protect against hardware failure and increase capacity to serve read requests like searching or retrieving a document.
+A replica shard is a copy of a primary shard. **Replicas provide redundant copies of your data to protect against hardware failure** and **increase capacity to serve read requests like searching or retrieving a document.**

 There are a number of performance considerations and trade offs with respect to shard size and the number of primary shards configured for an index.
 The more shards, the more overhead there is simply in maintaining those indices.
 The larger the shard size, the longer it takes to move shards around when Elasticsearch needs to rebalance a cluster.